 Amazon Simple Storage Service(s3):

-- Sign in to aws management console and click on Services tab under Storage select s3.
+- Sign in to the AWS management console and click on the Services tab under Storage select s3.

 - Now click on create.